Department of Architecture Honor Code

 A Candidacy Review Portfolio must be submitted after completion of the BFA core with

 a grade of C or better in all courses.
-This occurs at the end of the third semester
+This occurs at the end of the fourth semester

 of study.
-Representative work from all the architecture and interior design core courses
+Representative work from all architecture and interior design core courses

 must be included in the Portfolio.
 Admission to the University of Memphis and completion

-of the core courses do not guarantee placement in the BFA in Architecture or BFA in
+of the core courses do not guarantee placement in the BFA degree program.
+Admission

 After review, the candidate is notified of one of the following: (1) full acceptance